we11adam/uddns/README.md

 ```

 Where:
 - `providers` is a list of providers that UDDNS can use to obtain the current public IP address.
-Currently, `routeros` is supported.
+Currently supported providers are:
+  - `routeros`: Get IP address from a Mikrotik RouterOS device
+    - `endpoint`: The RouterOS API endpoint
+    - `username`: The RouterOS user with API access
+    - `password`: The RouterOS user password
+  - `ip_service`: Get IP address from an external service
+    - `ifconifig.me`
+    - `ip.sb`
+    - `3322.org`

 - `updaters` is a list of updaters that UDDNS can use to update the DNS records.
 Currently, `cloudflare` is supported.